 The bonds are payable in monthly installments over a 14-year period beginning January 1, 2016, and continuing until December 1, 2029, at which point all remaining principal and interest is due.
-Interest is calculated at 3.00% per annum until December 1, 2022, at which point the rate is adjusted as defined in the bond documents.
-On December 1, 2022, the interest rate on the bond was adjusted to a rate per annum equal to 70% times the seven-year LIBOR Swap rate but shall not exceed 4.75%.
-Interest as of December 31, 2023, was at 4.3%.
+Interest was adjusted to 4.3% per annum in December 2022.
 The monthly installment amounts are \$38,357, which includes principal and interest.
-The effective interest rate for 2023 and 2022 was approximately 3%.
+The effective interest rate for 2024 and 2023 is approximately 3%.